Dan Balan: “Justify Sex”

-“Lepestkami Slez”
+"Лепестками Слёз" (Lepestkami Slöz)

-Following the success of two consecutive singles reaching number one on the charts, Balan decided to shift his focus to the Eastern European market.
-In the summer of 2010 he recorded lyrical song "Lepestkami Slez", translated as “Petals of Tears”, as a duet with Vera Brezhneva, who he had met in New York.
-The song, Balan's first in Russian, was released on 29 October and became his third consecutive number one single in Russia.
+Following the success of two consecutive singles reaching number one on the charts, Bălan decided to shift his focus to the Eastern European market.
+In the summer of 2010 he recorded lyrical song "Лепестками Слёз", translated as “Petals of Tears”, as a duet with Vera Brezhneva, who he had met in New York.
+The song, Bălan's first in Russian, was released on 29 October and became his third consecutive number one single in Russia.
 Its music video was shot by Ukrainian video director Sergei Solodky and earned over 24 million views on YouTube, becoming the most watched Russian-language music video in the history of Russian music.
 The song was nominated for Best Duo at the awards for Russian music channel RU.TV in 2011.
-He won a Golden Gramophone Award, Russia's most prestigious music prize, for his single "Lepestkami Slez" at the 16th Golden Gramophone awards ceremony in the State Kremlin Palace in Moscow.
+He won a Golden Gramophone Award, Russia's most prestigious music prize, for his single "Лепестками Слёз" at the 16th Golden Gramophone awards ceremony in the State Kremlin Palace in Moscow.
 The artist was nominated for the Best Romanian Act for the fourth time at the 2010 MTV Europe Music Awards.

 “Freedom”

-Balan released a new English single, "Freedom", which featured American singer Corey Gibson and DJ Andrea Bertolini, in the spring of 2011.
-The song reached the Top 30 in Russia and the Ukraine, and eventually bowed at number two on the charts.
+Bălan released a new English single, "Freedom", which featured American singer Corey Gibson and DJ Andrea Bertolini, in the spring of 2011.
+The song reached the Top 30 in Russia and Ukraine, and eventually bowed at number two on the charts.
 In Romania, the single went to number four on the Romanian Top 100 in 2011.
 The song remained on the charts for a total of 49 weeks.
-Balan started recording the video for "Freedom", which was directed by Pavel Hudeakov in May 2011 in southern France.
+Bălan started recording the video for "Freedom", which was directed by Pavel Hudeakov in May 2011 in southern France.
 While recording for the song, the singer climbed up and stood on a steep cliff without protective equipment.
 In an interview after the official video was released, he said that the video was one of the most dangerous shootings of his career.